 For hyacinths, the best way to create more of a specific variety of hyacinth is to plant the small bulbs that form on the parent bulb.

 Growing Hyacinth from Seed

-The first is to lay out a thin strip of hyacinth seed on a moistened paper towel, cover with another moistened paper towel and gently place this in a plastic bag.
+The first is to lay out a thin strip of hyacinth seed on a moistened paper towel, cover with another moistened paper towel, and gently place this in a plastic bag.
 Place the plastic bag in your refrigerator in a place where it will not be disturbed or squashed, and simply wait until the seeds sprout in the fridge.
-Then gently plant the sprouts 2-3 inches apart in a seed tray filled with a mix of peat moss and perlite, and place this tray in a cold frame or greenhouse.
+Then gently plant the sprouts 2 to 3 inches (5-8 cm.) apart in a seed tray filled with a mix of peat moss and perlite and place this tray in a cold frame or greenhouse.